 Bottom Line

-Chase and Southwest are currently offering new cardmembers the opportunity to earn 50,000 Rapid Rewards points after spending $1,000 in the first three months of card membership on any of the Southwest personal credit cards.
+Chase and Southwest are out with bonus offers to earn 100,000 Rapid Rewards points after you spend $4,000 in the first five months of card membership on any of the Southwest personal credit cards.

 If I were to transfer 50,000 Chase Ultimate Reward points over to Southwest miles added to the 75,000 sign in bonus plus 10,000 companion pass bonus allow me to reach 135,000 to qualify for the companion pass?